smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 # LSAM Commands, APIs

 The IBM i LSAM supports many of its functions and actions with IBM i commands that may be used interactively or included in user programs.
-These commands become an application program interface (API) to OpCon/xps and to the LSAM itself, enabling very tight integration between clients' applications and the OpCon/xps strategy for synchronizing all enterprise operations.
+These commands become an application program interface (API) to OpCon and to the LSAM itself, enabling very tight integration between clients' applications and the OpCon strategy for synchronizing all enterprise operations.
 In most cases, the commands can be run either interactively or in batch mode.

 :::warning